ga4gh/va-spec/schema/va-spec/base/def/ExperimentalVariantFunctionalImpactStudyStatement.rst

    *  - type
       - string
       - 1..1
-      - MUST be "VariantPrognosticStudyStatement".
+      - MUST be "ExperimentalVariantFunctionalImpactStudyStatement".
    *  - subjectVariant
-      - :ref:`Variation` | :ref:`CategoricalVariant` | :ref:`iriReference`
+      - :ref:`MolecularVariation` | :ref:`CategoricalVariant` | :ref:`iriReference`
       - 1..1
-      - A variant that is the subject of the Statement.
+      - A protein or genomic contextual or canonical molecular variant.
    *  - predicate
       - string
       - 1..1
-      - The relationship declared to hold between the subject and the object of the Statement.
+      - The relationship this Statement describes between the subject Variant and object Sequence Feature whose function it may alter.
-   *  - objectCondition
+   *  - objectSequenceFeature
-      - :ref:`Condition` | :ref:`iriReference`
+      - :ref:`iriReference` | :ref:`MappableConcept`
       - 1..1
-      - The disease that is evaluated for outcome.
+      - The sequence feature (typically a gene or gene product) on whose function the impact  of the subject variant is assessed.
+   *  - studyContextQualifier
+      - :ref:`Document` | :ref:`iriReference`
+      - 1..1
+      - The assay in which the reported variant functional impact was determined -  providing a specific experimental context in which this effect is asserted to hold.
-   *  - alleleOriginQualifier
+   *  - impactTypeQualifier
       - string
       - 0..1
-      - Reports whether the statement should be interpreted in the context of an inherited (germline) variant, an acquired (somatic) mutation, or both (combined).
+      - A term describing a specific type of functional impact that the variant is determined to have on the indicated sequence feature (e.g. decreased activity, dominant negative, neomorphic, reduced Ca2+ binding activity).
-   *  - allelePrevalenceQualifier
+   *  - classification
       - string
       - 0..1
-      - Reports whether the statement should be interpreted in the context of the variant being rare or common.
+      - An term or phrase summarizing the impact reported in the Statement, providing a functional classification of the subject variant that is familiar for a community of use.
-   *  - geneContextQualifier
+   *  - specifiedBy
-      - :ref:`MappableConcept`
+      - :ref:`Method` | :ref:`iriReference`
       - 0..1
-      - Reports a gene impacted by the variant, which may contribute to the prognostic association  in the Statement.
+      - The method that specifies how the functional classification is ultimately assigned to the variant, based on interpretation of data from the supporting assay.
+May include information about thresholds applied on assay variant effect scores to derive the  final classification.